0xc0dec/solo/CONTEXT.md

 # TODO

+* FIX panic functions to avoid evaluating their condition in release!
 * Deferred demo
 * Remove skybox/font renderers since their shaders are not flexible for different situations.
 Let the user render them.